 Nathalie Rose Barr Award

-Our aim is to encourage high-quality research into regeneration and repair in the injured spinal cord by fostering a new generation of dedicated scientists and clinicians.
+We aim to encourage high-quality research into regeneration and repair in the injured spinal cord by fostering a new generation of dedicated scientists and clinicians.
 We are focused on ensuring that we have the necessary breadth of skills and experience to develop treatments for spinal cord injury.

-We have funded over 40 student awards under this grant, here are the latest three awards.
+We have funded over 40 student awards under this grant.
+Here are the two latest awards.

 Improving hand function via a wearable electronic device

 Newcastle University in collaboration with University of Miami (The Miami Project)

 Improving hand function is a key priority for people with a spinal cord injury that affects their upper limbs.
 This research will continue the development of a new wearable and portable device that uses audible clicks in combination with electrical stimulus to excite the reticulospinal tract in the spinal cord.

 Once the device is modified to maximum effect, for stimulating motor function in the hand, the team will measure and analyse changes in the nerve cells and hand function during and after the stimulation activity.

 Oral administration of novel plasticity enhancer in chronic spinal cord injury